 - Continuously improve: Continual improvement (formerly CSI) is a key ITIL best practice.
 Apply this mentality to your broader employee service management strategy so you can identify service goals and measure success across the board.
 Each process, change, and workflow impacts employees.
 You can measure the impact and measure employee satisfaction.
 Use these measurements to modify service delivery on an ongoing basis.

 Ideally, the organization’s service management strategy serves as the ultimate service platform for employees.
 It’s where they can go to get any information or answers they need, when they need it.

 Once you’ve built out your service platform, you should see an immediate improvement in service delivery and support capabilities, including:

 - Employee access to a one-stop shop for getting answers.

 - Service level agreements (SLAs) that make it easy for employees to know how long that service delivery will take.

 - No more worrying whether the right person will get the request with automated workflows.

 - Clear visibility into the status of any given service request.

 - An increase in productivity and efficiency, leading to less frustration and more time spent on the jobs your employees were hired to do.

-Ultimately, employees’ needs are now more diverse and their expectations are higher.
+Ultimately, employees’ needs are now more diverse, and their expectations are higher.
 No longer do they have time to sift through multiple communication platforms, waiting on answers to questions that could be answered in minutes, not hours or days.
 In this era of employee service management, employees are looking for simplification and exceptional service.
-By using employee service management, organizations can bring employees closer to the services they need and create a better working environment.
+By employing an employee-centric service management strategy, organizations can bring employees closer to the services they need and create a better working environment.